nadirzebiri/bot-starter-template/README.md

 Here are the commands that the bot currently supports:

-- `!ping`: The bot will respond with "Pong!".
+- `/ping`: Responds with "Pong!".
-- `!server`: The bot will provide information about the server.
+- `/server`: Provides information about the server.
-- `!user`: The bot will provide information about the user.
+- `/user`: Provides information about the user.

 ## License